miracleflame/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

 0.9 (26.03.2015):
 - SDK is fully unbinded from needing to place itself into the game root dir.
-- Hammer: Changed default settings to more comfortable (adatped texture viewer, enabled nudging objects and auto-selection in 2D..);
+- Hammer: Changed default settings to more comfortable (adapted texture viewer, enabled nudging objects and auto-selection in 2D..);
 - Hammer: Fixed Entity creation in 2D views by right-click context menu (previuosly didn't work).
 - Hammer: Added new experimental ability to build correct cubemaps after map compiling.
   >> Don't forget to attach "Brush Faces" of surfaces in entity's properties, or cubemaps won't be visible (engine limitation)!